Arbitrage Calculator

 Common Mistakes to Avoid

 Odds can change within seconds.
 If you place one leg and the other side's odds move, you could lose money.
-Always have both sportsbook accounts funded and ready.
+Always have all sportsbook accounts funded and ready.

 Some sportsbooks have low maximum bets for certain markets.
-If you can't place the full calculated stake, the arb might not work.
+If you can't place the full calculated stake, the arb breaks.
 Check limits before committing.

 Some books void bets on injuries or walkovers differently.
-If one leg is voided and the other stands, you could lose.
-Check settlement rules match across books.
+If one leg is voided and the others stand, you lose money.
+Verify settlement rules match across all books.

 True arbitrage requires different sportsbooks.
-Placing both sides at the same book is easily detected and will get your account limited or closed quickly.
+Placing multiple sides at the same book is easily detected and will get your account limited or closed.

 Frequently Asked Questions